MicrosoftDocs/dataexplorer-docs/data-explorer/migrate-cluster-to-multiple-availability-zone.md

 Before you start, make sure you have [az.Kusto cmdlets](kusto/api/powershell/azure-powershell.md) installed and [signed in](kusto/api/powershell/azure-powershell.md#sign-in-to-azure), and then run the following command to get the list of availability zones for your cluster's region:

 1. Set the resource ID of your cluster.
-You can get your cluster's resource ID from the Azure portal form your cluster's **Properties** page.
+You can get your cluster's resource ID from the Azure portal from your cluster's **Properties** page.

     ```powershell
     $resource_id = "<ClusterResourceID>"